Beautiful Diamond stud earrings

 Fruit_Cocktail/iStock/GettyImages

 Sometimes stud earrings can become stuck in ears.
-This occurrence is particularly common in ears that have been recently pierced.
-As the holes heal, they produce fluid and the skin tightens, making it difficult to remove the earrings at first.
+This occurrence is particularly common in new ear piercings.
+As the new earring holes heal for the first time, they produce fluid which causes the skin to tighten, making it difficult to remove the pair of earrings at first.
 The key to removing stuck earrings is to be patient and gentle.
 A rough approach could cause serious injury and even promote infection.
 If the ears appear to be red, swollen or bloody, seek professional medical help as these symptoms point to infection.

 Wash your hands with antibacterial soap and water.
 Dry them thoroughly.
 This step prevents infection, especially if the piercings are new or still healing.

-Wet down a cotton swab with warm water and swipe the cotton swab around the front and back of the post.
-Soak a fresh swab in piecing disinfectant and rub it on the front and back of the earlobe, making sure to get underneath the front of the post and the clasp, if possible.
+Wet down a cotton swab or cotton ball with warm water and swipe it around the front and back of the earring post.
+Soak a fresh swab in piecing disinfectant like saline solution, hydrogen peroxide or rubbing alcohol and rub it on the front and back of the earlobe, making sure to get underneath the front of the post and the clasp, if possible.

 Wipe down the front and back of the earlobe with warm water and piercing disinfectant.
 Dry with a soft washcloth, then treat the lobes with antiseptic ointment if they appear red or swollen.